mhkeller/layercake.graphics/content/guide/00-introduction.md

 Layer Cake is a graphics framework, built on top of [Svelte](https://svelte.technology) that removes the boilerplate from making responsive web graphics.

-Layer Cake is a [Svelte store](https://svelte.technology/guide#state-management) that generally takes an array of data objects, a target DOM element and creates scales bound to your element's dimensions.
-It also includes higher level methods to organize multiple SVG, HTML and Canvas layers that use these scales.
+Once you pass in your parameters of a target DOM element and some data, the library creates a [Svelte store](https://svelte.technology/guide#state-management) that includes scales bound to your element's dimensions and the data's extents.
+Layer Cake also includes higher level methods to organize multiple SVG, HTML and Canvas layers that use these scales.

 By breaking a part a graphic into layers, you can more easily reuse components from project to project.
-It also lets you easily move between web environments by giving you a common coordinate system.
+It also lets you easily move between web languages (SVG, Canvas, HTML, WebGL) by giving you a common coordinate system.
 You may be using Canvas for a scatterplot, SVG for axes and HTML for annotations but they all read from a common store and appear seamless to the viewer.
+You can choose the best technology for that part of the graphic without worrying about how it will interact with other elements.

 > Layer Cake uses D3 scales.
 See more in the [`xScale`](#xScale), [`yScale`](#yScale) and [`rScale`](#rScale) sections of the [Store API](#store-api).

-Layer Cake is not a high-level charting library.
+Layer Cake is more about having a system to organize your own custom components than it is a high-level charting library.
 It doesn't have any built-in concepts or strong opinions about how your data should be structured.

 > See the [`flatten`](#flatten) and [`flatData`](#flatData) methods in the [Store API](#store-api) section below for more info about data structure.

 ### Getting started

-You initialize your cake in a normal JavaScript file.
-Here is an example in Layer Cake's most basic usage, loading in data and binding its extents to a DOM element.
+You initialize your cake in your main JavaScript file.
+Here is basic example loading in data and binding extents to a DOM element.

 ```js
 /* { filename: 'main.js' } */